Possible Latinx Cultural Center Needs Your Voice

 What is the plan for meaningfully involving the local community in the planning process?

-What organizations/corporations are or could have an interest in this development?
+What organizations/corporations are interested in or could be interested in this development?

-What will the city do to ensure the cultural center will prioritize the community’s interests and not corporate interests?
+What will the city do to ensure that the cultural center prioritizes the community’s interests over corporate interests?

 What will the city and potential developers do to ensure the project won’t bring gentrification and displacement of the host community?